-Relentless hours at work, tiring weekends filled with piled up backlogs is the new way of life.
-Combine that with required fitness, catching up with family and friends; this seems so exhaustive and most of us are juggling between them missing out on something for sure.
+Relentless hours at work, and tiring weekends filled with piled-up backlogs are the new way of life.
+Combine that with required fitness, and catching up with family and friends; this seems so exhaustive and most of us are juggling between them missing out on something for sure.
 A very plausible option here then is the idea of being the boss.
 This could be possible while considering franchise business opportunities, preferably franchise.

 While there may lie many underlying aspects to consider before taking the plunge as risk factors are involved.
-A profound thought at the personal factors and deciding on the goals, vision etc. is the best ay forward.
-If you are considering quitting to be a full-time boss, or take it slow by partially investing into here, here is a list of the benefits of investing into franchise opportunity.
+A profound thought the personal factors and deciding on the goals, vision, etc. is the best way forward.
+If you are considering quitting to be a full-time boss, or taking it slow by partially investing in here, here is a list of the benefits of investing in franchise opportunity.

 1. A Known Brand

-Franchise often operate under an already recognized brand and hence, it is already an established business.
-The risks and pressure to establish a brand and create the circle of loyal customers will be absent.
-The only factor being to enhance the existing reputation and ensure revenue flow.
+Franchises often operate under an already recognized brand and hence, it is already an established business.
+The risks and pressure to establish a brand and create a circle of loyal customers will be absent.
+The only factor is to enhance the existing reputation and ensure revenue flow.

-This is one of the major barricades when it comes to investing into business.
-However, franchise offers you the flexibility to invest in limited amount with assured returns and facilities.
-It is a great opportunity which offers expansion without the risk of debt or equity.
+This is one of the major barricades when it comes to investing in business.
+However, a franchise offers you the flexibility to invest in a limited amount with assured returns and facilities.
+It is a great opportunity that offers expansion without the risk of debt or equity.

 3. Reduced Risk

-The option of franchise investment caters of reduced risk of failures.
-The risk factors do not diminish but appear less in the set up.
-The flexibility of investment with added benefits along with the taking the complete responsibility of the setup, unless a different franchise model is preferred.
+The option of franchise investment caters to reduced risk of failures.
+The risk factors do not diminish but appear less in the setup.
+The flexibility of investment with added benefits along with taking the complete responsibility of the setup, unless a different franchise model is preferred.

 4. Staffing Leverage